MRI contrast agent

 MRI contrast agents are contrast agents used to improve the visibility of internal body structures in magnetic resonance imaging (MRI).
-The most commonly used compounds for contrast enhancement are gadolinium-based.
+The most commonly used compounds for contrast enhancement are gadolinium-based contrast agents (GBCAs).
 Such MRI contrast agents shorten the relaxation times of nuclei within body tissues following oral or intravenous administration.
+Due to safety concerns, these products carry a Black Box Warning in the US.

+Theory of operation

 In MRI scanners, sections of the body are exposed to a strong magnetic field causing primarily the hydrogen nuclei ("spins") of water in tissues to be polarized in the direction of the magnetic field.
 An intense radiofrequency pulse is applied that tips the magnetization generated by the hydrogen nuclei in the direction of the receiver coil where the spin polarization can be detected.
 Random molecular rotational oscillations matching the resonance frequency of the nuclear spins provide the "relaxation" mechanisms that bring the net magnetization back to its equilibrium position in alignment with the applied magnetic field.
 The magnitude of the spin polarization detected by the receiver is used to form the MR image but decays with a characteristic time constant known as the T1 relaxation time.
 Water protons in different tissues have different T1 values, which is one of the main sources of contrast in MR images.
 A contrast agent usually shortens, but in some instances increases, the value of T1 of nearby water protons thereby altering the contrast in the image.

 Most clinically used MRI contrast agents work by shortening the T1 relaxation time of protons inside tissues via interactions with the nearby contrast agent.
 Thermally driven motion of the strongly paramagnetic metal ions in the contrast agent generate the oscillating magnetic fields that provide the relaxation mechanisms that enhance the rate of decay of the induced polarization.
 The systematic sampling of this polarization over the spatial region of the tissue being examined forms the basis for construction of the image.

 MRI contrast agents may be administered by injection into the blood stream or orally, depending on the subject of interest.
-Oral administration is well suited to G.I. tract scans, while intravascular administration proves more useful for most other scans.
+Oral administration is well suited to gastrointestinal tract scans, while intravascular administration proves more useful for most other scans.

 MRI contrast agents can be classified by their: